 Analysis of the 2021-22 goals will occur during the 2022-23 update cycle.
+The Data due to COVID is unreliable.

-A report of the Estimated Actual Expenditures for last year's actions may be found in the Annual Update Expenditures Table.
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2021-22]
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2022-23]